 The former Iowa linebacker rose from obscurity to become a household name in college football

-Josey Jewell arrived in Iowa City from a turkey farm in Decorah, Iowa, as a 2-star recruit with no other FBS offers besides the one he received from the University of Iowa.
+Josey Jewell arrived in Iowa City from a turkey farm in Decorah, Iowa, as a two-star recruit with no other FBS offers besides the one he received from the University of Iowa.
 He'll leave the Hawkeye State as one of the most decorated linebackers in college football history.

 Everything you need to know about Jewell as a football player can be seen just by watching a half or so of him playing the game.
 He's never out of place, he's always near the football and he rarely misses a tackle.
 He knows how to use angles and the sideline to help him make plays and force ball carriers into tough spots and decisions.

-Everything you need to know about what Jewell brings to the table from a production standpoint is easily visible in his stats.
+What Jewell brings to the table from a production standpoint is easily visible in his stats.
 During his senior season, he logged 132 tackles, five sacks, 11 defended passes and two interceptions — and he missed a game.

-Josey Jewell is about as complete and polished a linebacker as you are going to find coming out of college.
+Jewell is about as complete and polished a linebacker as you are going to find coming out of college.
 He's an immediate starter in the NFL and a guy who will likely hang onto that role for the better part of a decade.

 Translation: Josey Jewell is a sure thing.